Santo Domingo cable car: Criticisms

-The cable car system received widespread criticism - particularly on social media platforms - from various sectors of the society, due to the possibility of malfunction, the placement of the towers in poor locations (such as blocking streets), and the insecurity of having a cable car passing above homes and schools.
-An additional criticism arises from the fact that the cable car shows the poverty of the city when traveling over the marginal sectors of Santo Domingo, such as the neighborhoods located on the banks of the Ozama River.
+The cable car system received widespread criticism—particularly on social media platforms—from various sectors of the society, due to the possibility of malfunction, the placement of the towers in poor locations (such as blocking streets), and the insecurity of having a cable car passing above homes and schools.
+An additional criticism arises from the fact that the cable car shows the poverty of the city when travelling over the marginal sectors of Santo Domingo, such as the neighbourhoods located on the banks of the Ozama River.

 Through an education campaign, the Office for the Reordering of Transport (OPRET) issued statements on the operation of the cable car and on possible system failures.

-There are also favorable opinions from citizens, who view the cable car as a response to the chaos of public transportation in Santo Domingo.

 Future lines

 In the 2019 national budget, the President of the Republic included RD$ 4 billion for the construction of a second cable car line.
 The second line will run a total of 11 kilometers, and will connect the Los Alcarrizos sector with kilometer 9 of the Duarte highway with six stations.